sharepointstuff/custom-id/README.md

-# custom-id
+# custom ID example solution
-Custom ID example for SharePoint
+This example solution populates a custom ID field when a new item is added to a SharePoint Online list.